MillaHeinanen/MillaHeinanen/README.md

 Hello!
-I'm Milla Heinänen, a student in LAB University of Applied Sciences.
-I study Bachelor of Engineering in Information and Communications Technology and this profile is for my studies.
+I'm Milla Heinänen, a student at LAB University of Applied Sciences.
+I'm studying for a Bachelor of Engineering degree in Information and Communications Technology, and I created this profile for my studies.

 <!--
 **MillaHeinanen/MillaHeinanen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.